My Tokyo Guide

 Day 2: Ueno & Akihabara

 Head to Ueno Park, which houses many museums, including the Tokyo National Museum, which has a great selection of art and artefacts.
 Explore some of the downtown streets, and don’t miss the bustling Ameyoko, a market-like street full of cheap goods and street food.
 Strolling further south will take you to Akihabara, famed for its electronics stores and otaku culture, so it’s a must-see for manga and anime fans.
-The area also has many maid cafes, where waitresses in cosplay will serve you like you’re the master or mistress of the manor.

 Day 3: Asakusa, Tokyo Station area, Ginza